Projects that alter game functions but do not include new maps belong here.

 It's the year 2208, and demons have been ravaging the planet for most of your life.
 Some fourteen years ago the UAC had experimented with teleportation technology, and by a freak accident accidentally opened portals to another dimension where horrific monstrosities began invading their research bases on Phobos and Deimos.
 On the Phobos base there was a lone marine, awaiting his court martial for assaulting his CO, who was destined to fight back against this demonic threat and become the legendary Doom Slayer.

 The problem, however, is that he never made it to Earth.
 At some point during his Martian encounters he perished.
 The details behind his demise never left the moon bases, and with his death mankind was destined to inevitable extinction.
 Since then the demons of Hell had located Earth and invaded.
-What was once a population of 10 billion has since been reduced to a mere hundred million souls remaining on Earth.
+What was once a population of 10 billion has since been reduced to a mere few hundred million souls remaining on Earth.
 Resources are rapidly dwindling as the survivors use up whatever they can find so that they may live to see the next day.
-Weapons are falling into disrepair, medical goods are rarer and rarer, ammunition is a luxury.
+Weapons are falling into disrepair, medical goods are rarer and rarer, ammunition is hard to come by.
 The world itself is being mutated by the presence of demonic activity, and will likely never recover.

 You are one of the last humans remaining.
 You are not a trained soldier, nor are you a hero.
 You are just human, soft and fragile and longing for normalcy.
 Your mind is sharp, your reflexes quick, and you're resourceful, but your body is merely mortal.
 If you want to survive your journeys across Earth you'll have to take things slow, carefully plan out your attacks, and learn how to effectively utilize your dwindling resources.